eduMFA/eduMFA/doc/modules/api/auth.rst

 **Example Request**:

-Requests to privacyidea then should use this security token in the Authorization field in the header.
+Requests to eduMFA then should use this security token in the Authorization field in the header.

 .. sourcecode:: http